Skip to Content

 Learn more about harvesting peppers here.

-4. Remove Remaining Seeds
+Remove The Seeds

 How To Dry Pepper Seeds

 Allowing seeds to dry takes a while.
 Just keep them in a well-ventilated room.
-Airflow and dryness is key!
+Airflow and dryness are key!
 Jostle the seeds around every day to make sure both sides of the seeds are getting dried out.

 In a typical climate with around 40% humidity, seeds should be adequately dried within 1 week.
 If the humidity is higher where you live, you may need to wait a bit longer or provide some additional airflow with a fan.